noahcoad/open-url/README.md

 ## Credits
 Thanks goes to peterc for starting [a forum thread](http://www.sublimetext.com/forum/viewtopic.php?f=2&t=4243) about this topic and KatsuomiK for [his gist](https://gist.github.com/3542836) that was the start of this plugin.

+## Author
+[@noahcoad](http://twitter.com/noahcoad) writes software for the heck of it and to make life just a little more efficient.
+You may also like this [Google Spell Check](https://github.com/noahcoad/google-spell-check) sublime package.